MeteorsLiu/fastime/readme.md

 fastime.Now()
 ```

-Now() returns "increment" timestamp in ns, which may be walltime or not a walltime, in other words, **_the time is not corrent all the time._**
+Now() returns "increment" timestamp in ns, which may be a walltime or not a walltime, in other words, *the time is not corrent all the time.*

 ## Benchmark